dbesong237/dbesong/README.md

 * **[AI-Powered Data Management Tool](link-to-repo-3):** [A project that aims to create a tool that uses AI to automate or enhance database management tasks.
 Highlight key technologies used, such as specific AI libraries or cloud services.]
     * Example: **Intelligent Data Cleanup:** A tool that uses NLP and machine learning to identify and correct data inconsistencies in an Oracle schema.

-**Note:** Feel free to explore my repositories for more detailed information and code!

 ## Technologies

 I'm proficient in or currently learning: